-Under current policies of the ETO, the Host would be entitled to any Renewable Energy Credits (RECs) for the first five years of Project operation.
-There is currently no market for Renewable Energy Credits (REC) for solar projects this size in Oregon, so OCPC does not expect RECs to generate any revenue for the Host that could be used to make Loan repayments.
+Under current policies of the ETO, the Owner would be entitled to any Renewable Energy Credits (RECs) generated by the Project.
+There is currently no known market for RECs for solar projects this size in Oregon, so OCPC does not expect the project to generate any revenue from RECs.